 The absolute or relative local file system path of the reference file(s).
-May contain both $\setminus$ and / as path separators.
+May contain both $\$ and / as file separators.

 allowNonExisting

 Whether to allow the first file to not exist (true) or consider it an error if the first file does not exist (false).